rhegipatricio/The-Incredible-Liri/README.md

 ![](/images/07_spotify_null.png)

-If no song is specifed, LIRI will default to "The Sign" by Ace of Base.
+If no song is specifed (i.e. nothing after "spotify-this-song"), LIRI will default to "The Sign" by Ace of Base.

 ![](/images/08_spotify_no_specify.png)